Windermere, Florida: Education

 The community is within Orange County Public Schools (OCPS).
 Residents of the city itself are served by Windermere Elementary School, Gotha Middle School, and Olympia High School.

 Windermere Preparatory School, a private, coeducational PK–12 college preparatory school, is in nearby Lake Butler.

-The town of Windermere will not be within the attendance boundaries of Windermere High School, a Lake Butler high school scheduled to open in 2017.
+The town of Windermere is not within the attendance boundaries of Windermere High School, a Lake Butler high school which opened in 2017.
 The Windermere town council opposed the naming on the grounds that area residents may mistakenly confuse the school with Windermere Preparatory.
 Some OCPS board members also argued the school should not be named for a community it will not be located in; they stated that not very many students from the town of Windermere will go to Windermere High.

 Transportation

 Windermere is located on an isthmus between several lakes in the Lake Butler chain.
 As such, it is on the shortest road route between the east and west sides of the chain.
 In fact, the next crossing to the south is 7.5 mi distant at Lake Buena Vista, where County Road 535 (CR 535) and Apopka-Vineland Road meet.
 The next crossing to the north is at Gotha, the north end of the chain of lakes, 2.25 mi away.
 2003 Annual Average Daily Traffic (AADT), much of which is commuters passing through, is 17,197 vehicles per day for Sixth Avenue (the east entrance), 18,362 on Main Street north of Sixth Avenue, and 9,484 on Main Street south of Sixth Avenue.

 Windermere regulates traffic and encourages traffic to use alternate routes.
 In 2004, two roundabouts were installed downtown with the largest public works project in the town's history.
 This has greatly improved traffic flow and relieved cut through traffic.
 A third roundabout was completed in August 2010 at the intersection of Park Avenue and Maguire Road.
 This is at the Windermere Elementary School intersection.
 All roads in the downtown area (laid out in a grid) are dirt roads except for a few through roads: